“High fees, large incumbents, and a $400B+ market are under attack by a slew of remittance startups.”

 Mobile apps across incumbents and startups are pretty much look-alikes and their service quality is comparable.
 As we describe in another SaveOnSend article, providers’ acquisition toolkit and costs of online remittances are also similar.

 So what is left?
-EXECUTION.
-For example, every provider has a referral program, but for some it brings 50% of their customers and for others it is a minor channel.
-For the same reason why TransferWise has accomplished so much more than Remitly, the execution will be a defining factor in separating winners vs. merely survivors in this race against time.
+CULTURE AND EXECUTION.
+For example, all of these companies have a referral program, but for some it brings 50% of their customers and for others it is a minor channel.
+All of them have quality employees, but some companies are liked much more than others while paying their employees below the market.
+For the same reason why TransferWise has accomplished so much more than Remitly, culture & execution will be defining factors in separating winners vs. merely survivors in this race against time.
 To a large degree, it will be up to these ten highly capable leaders:

 When writing about Bitcoin in another SaveOnSend article, we encountered plenty of teams among Bitcoin remittances startups who are good-hearted, idealistic and hard-working, but not that knowledgeable about consumer remittances.
 Our interactions with startups mentioned in this article point to a more cynical and, at times, less respectable approach to growth, but also to much stronger teams.
 There is no question that in the online part of remittances (albeit, currently only 10% of all international money transfers), these startups present formidable global competitors and TransferWise removed any lingering doubts with this announcement in June 2015 that it zoomed past Xoom: